-- Take telephone calls from parents about absence on a day-to-day basis and record information on the school MIS database. - Operate day-to-day functions for attendance, including First Day contact, continuous absence, and 10 days absence procedures. - Provide information and advice to parents about school attendance, including advice related to pupil absence (e.g. minor ailments, when to keep children off from school). - Transfer calls from parents to the relevant member of staff in order to provide them with more detailed support on attendance.
+Take telephone calls from parents about absence on a day-to-day basis and > record information on the school MIS database.

+Operate day-to-day functions for attendance, including First Day contact, > continuous absence, and 10 days absence procedures.

+Provide information and advice to parents about school attendance, including advice related to pupil absence (e.g. minor ailments, when to keep children off from school), thereby mitigating the need for children's absence.

+Transfer calls from parents to the relevant member of staff in order to provide them with more detailed support on attendance.

-7.7 Parents/carers
+8.7 Parents/carers